 Description

-The Roero PDO is reserved for the following typologies of wine: Red; White and Spumante.
+The Roero PDO is reserved for the following types of wine: Red, White and Spumante.
 The Designation also incorporates numerous geographical specifications.

 Production Area